protocol/research-website/content/posts/202104-snarkpack/index.md

 We implemented the scheme in Rust, using our [Bellman fork](https://github.com/zkcrypto/bellman/) called [Bellperson](https://github.com/filecoin-project/bellperson).
 The implementation is derived from the implementation in [Arkworks](https://github.com/arkworks-rs/ripp/) by the authors of the original paper.
 All benchmarks were performed on a 64t/32cores with AMD Ryzen Threadripper CPUs.
 All proofs are Groth16 proofs with 350 public inputs, which is similar to the proofs posted by Filecoin miners.

-**TLDR**: We can aggregate more than 8192 proofs in around 12s, aggregated proof take less than 40KB (versus 1.1MB with individual proofs) and can be verified in 48ms, this is including deserialization of the proof (around 20ms) !
+**TLDR**: We can aggregate more than 8192 proofs in around 12 seconds, aggregated proofs take less than 40KB (versus 1.1MB with individual proofs) and can be verified in 48ms -- this includes deserialization of the proof (around 20ms)!
 We compared the verification time with batch verification of Groth16 (as defined in [zcash specs](https://zips.z.cash/protocol/protocol.pdf)) and aggregation becomes superior from 256 proofs.
 ![](https://i.imgur.com/4mBHUUj.png)
 ![](https://i.imgur.com/g2sWBth.png)
 ![](https://i.imgur.com/hcKPzrP.png)